AjinkyaBankar/ajinkyabankar.github.io/index.md

 ## Extra Curricular Activities
+- Appointed as Cultural, communications and membership director for Maharashtra Mandal, Jacksonville, for the year 2025, leading initiatives to promote cultural engagement and community outreach.
 - Steering committee member of Asian American Pacific Islander Business resource group at Crowley.
 - Volunteered for the "Real Men Read" event at San Jose Elementary School, Jacksonville, FL, United States, Nov 2023.
 - Volunteered for "International Yoga Day" event at Jacksonville Beach, FL, United States, Jun 2023.